-Fatigue is a noticeable side effect of ADT and may occur in up to 40% of men (131).
-The underlying mechanism likely relates to the detrimental physical effects of ADT combined with poor HRQOL in certain men.
-It may also be associated with depression (132).
-Fatigue is best treated with exercise therapy, with multiple well designed clinical trials reporting a beneficial outcome (133).
-Recently, Taafee et al found that various exercise regimens are effective at reducing fatigue in men receiving ADT, and that men with the highest levels of fatigue were most likely to benefit from therapy (134).
-Suggested exercise regimens are outlined in Section 3.1.4.
+Fatigue is a noticeable side effect of ADT.131 The underlying mechanism likely relates to the detrimental physical effects of ADT combined with poor HRQOL in certain men.
+It may also be associated with depression.132 Fatigue is best treated with exercise therapy, with multiple well-designed clinical trials reporting a beneficial outcome.133 Recently, Taafee et al found that various exercise regimens are effective at reducing fatigue in men receiving ADT, and that men with the highest levels of fatigue were most likely to benefit from therapy.134 Suggested exercise regimens are outlined in section 3.1.4.

-Anemia is a common side effect of ADT and is usually normocytic and normochromic (135).
-Most studies report a decrease in hemoglobin levels by 1 to 2 ng/dL from baseline (135), which is unlikely to cause clinically relevant outcomes.
-However, symptomatic anemia may be more pronounced in men with metastatic PC and pre-existing cancer associated anemia (135).
-The impact of anemia on fatigue in men receiving ADT remains unknown, but is a likely contributor.
-Treatment is rarely indicated, but may include blood transfusion and erythropoietin in severe cases.
-As most causes of anemia are multifactorial, patients should be investigated for common secondary underlying causes (ie. iron deficiency, vitamin B12 or folate deficiency) if the anemia is severe or the hemoglobin decreases more than what is expected for ADT alone.
+Anemia is a common side effect of ADT and is usually normocytic and normochromic.
+135 Most studies report a decrease in hemoglobin levels by 1-2 ng/dL from baseline, 135 which is unlikely to cause clinically relevant outcomes.
+However, symptomatic anemia may be more pronounced in men with metastatic PCa and pre-existing cancer-associated anemia.
+135 The impact of anemia on fatigue in men receiving

+ADT remains unknown but is a likely contributor.
+Treatment is rarely indicated but may include blood transfusion and erythropoietin in severe cases.
+As most causes of anemia are multifactorial, patients should be investigated for common secondary underlying causes (i.e., iron deficiency, vitamin B12 or folate deficiency) if the anemia is severe or the hemoglobin decreases more than what is expected for ADT alone.
 In these cases, referral to a hematologist may be beneficial.